 In a time like this, it has been made very clear to all of us that live streaming is the best right now to keep in touch with our live concert audience.
 It has also been made clear what a huge opportunity concert live streaming is for any artist anywhere in the world.
 As discussed in this article, it is actually not difficult to set up, perform, and promote your very own live streaming concert.
 There are many different free platforms available to everyone.
 So, there are no more excuses to procrastinate any further.
 Your next concert is only one “Go Live” button click away!

 So, now you can hopefully try these platforms out, and can put these tips into play in your own live stream gig!
 Or, you can perform in one of our Facebook Live and Loud sessions.
-Allow us to also help you amplify your music, collaborate with others, and even get your music in TV, film and more.
+Allow us to also help you amplify your music, help with music marketing, collaborate with others, and even get your music in TV, film and more.
 Why not try Music Gateway for free?